Spencer Steer Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- Wheeler (0-1) makes the start for the Phillies, his second of the season.
+- Falter (0-1) gets the start for the Phillies, his second of the season.

-- In his most recent time out on Saturday, the right-hander tossed 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- The lefty last pitched on Sunday against the Texas Rangers, when he tossed 5 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.